soil-initiative/gc/proposals/gc/NomOO.md

 The `$reference_array_class` scheme introduces an `element_class` field.
 If this instance is supposed to denote `String[]`, then `element_class` references the run-time representation of `String`.
 In this case, a cast is implemented by checking whether the given object is an instance of `$reference_array` and, if so, checking whether its `element_class` value represents a subtype of this reference-array-class's `element_class` (the implementation of which we do not go into).

+## Null

+The `null` value in Java is special in that it can be considered to have any reference type in Java.
+Some languages even have a type `Null` that is a subtype of any (nullable) reference type.
+The proposal provides this functionality through the `scheme.null $Object` instruction and the `gcnull $Object` type.
+We found it necessary to parameterize `gcnull` by a scheme to prevent imposing constraints on how unrelated but `nullable` schemes can be represented at the pointer level (e.g. one scheme might be represented using standard pointers while another scheme might be represented using fat pointers).
+However, `gcnull` is *bi*variant with respect to `implicit` parent-child relationships (which must share the same pointer represenations).
+This means that `gcnull $Object` is a subtype of `gcnull $String`, making it a subtype of any (nullable) reference type of the source language.

 ## Constructors